-Topping Parents Magazine's list of "10 Best Beach Towns," Coronado is a staycationer's dream.
-Coronado Beach was also just named one of Dr. Beach's Top U.S. Beaches for 2017.
-And while there are plenty of gorgeous white sands to choose from at this idyllic locale, our favorite is Silver Strand Beach.
+Want an escape from city life while staying close to home?
+Silver Strand Beach is paradise just a short distance away.
 The 3 1/2 mile stretch of sand is less crowded during peak season than other options and offers gentler waves for beginner swimmers.
-And, if you decide you need a picnic lunch to make your staycation complete — head through a "tunnel" that leads to the Loews Coronado Bay Resort and grab some food from their Market to Go Cafe.
+And if you decide you need a picnic lunch to make your staycation complete — head through a "tunnel" that leads to the Loews Coronado Bay Resort and grab some food from their Market to Go Cafe.
 This is all the destination vacation you'll need this summer!

 5000 Coast Hwy.
 75, Coronado